paulfioravanti/steno-dictionaries/dictionaries/phrasing.md

 "TPRURBGS": "refresh your recollection"
 "TPRURBGZ": "refresh your recollection"
 "TPUBL": "if you believe"
+"TPUFB": "if you have been"
 "TPUFPBL": "if you don't"
+"TPUFPBLT": "if you have not"
+"TPUFPBT": "if you haven't"
 "TPUPT": "if you want"
 "TPURBGT": "if you recollect"
 "TPW*": "about it"